jpettersson/contain/README.md

 You can either download a binary release or build the project from scratch easily with cargo.
 In both cases you need to place the binary in a dir that's included in your `$PATH`.

-#### Download a binary release

-You can download binary releases [here](https://github.com/jpettersson/contain/releases).

-#### Build with cargo
+#### Build with cargo (recommended)

 ```
 cargo build
 ```

+#### Download a binary release

+You can download binary releases [here](https://github.com/jpettersson/contain/releases).

 ### Collaboration

-Collaboration is highly welcomed.
+Collaboration is highly welcomed!
 I'm keeping a list of the most relevant bugs, features and todos up to date in the issues.
-Take a look and feel free to ping me in case you would like to help out.
+Take a look and feel free to ping me in case you would like work on this.